Where I write professionally

 What's interesting to note here is that Dawn was mostly superfluous to the plot.
 For most of the film, she's neither vital towards Rocco's plans nor the protagonist's development.
 When she does finally impact the plot, it's not a particularly well-thought-out plot point (she took one gangster's gun but what about the other 3 on the boat?).

 I only mention that as a curious side note because it really has no bearing to how I viewed the character.
 Trevor's portrayal of Dawn was a little deeper and a little sadder than your average floozy helped out by a couple of stand-out scenes.
-Dawn's sad tolerance of her gangster cronies insulting her and her begging of her gangster boyfriend not to go stick out in my mind.
+Dawn's sad tolerance of her gangster cronies insulting her and her begging her boyfriend not to leave her are both stand-out scenes.
 What likely clinched her the Oscar, however, was her a capella rendition of "Moanin' Low" sung as a last-ditch effort to get one more drop of alcohol.
 Trevor has the hard job of singing well but not too well as she's supposed to be playing a has-been.

 1950: Josephine Hull, Harvey B-